benjaminsampica/bensampica.com/content/post/azsqlbicepefcore/index.md

 {{< figure src="sqldatabase.png" title="Azure SQL Database Diagram" lightbox="true" >}}

 Yours might differ, but this is what is being built and hopefully you can pull most of the pieces of this.
-The code for this post (and in all the examples below) is available [here](https://github.com/benjaminsampica/bensampica.com/tree/main/content/post/azsqlbicepefcore).

 ## Assumptions